-Imagine trekking through a majestic Wisconsin trail or taking a stroll alongside a glistening river, when you and your partner hear an intensifying sound of rushing water – and follow your way to the surprise of a waterfall.
-It’s no secret Wisconsin is teeming with natural beauty across every corner of the state, but these hidden natural Wisconsin attractions are true gems, ready to be explored.
+Imagine trekking through a wooded trail or taking a stroll alongside a glistening river, when you and your partner hear an intensifying sound of rushing water – and follow your way to a stunning waterfall.
+It’s no secret Wisconsin is teeming with natural beauty across every corner of the state, but these hidden natural attractions are true gems, ready to be explored.

-These 10 waterfalls range from big to small, rocky to forested, and vary in accessibility, but all are worthy of adding to your Wisconsin bucket list.
+These 10 waterfalls range from big to small, rocky to forested, and vary in ease of access, but all are worthy of adding to your Wisconsin bucket list.

 Big Manitou Falls

-Find yourself canvassing the beauty below the edge of Wisconsin’s highest waterfall – Big Manitou Falls.
-With an incredible view of the Black River from 165 feet above, these awe-inspiring falls can be found in Pattison State Park and are easily accessible for any hiking skill level.
 Carved out of both sandstone and basalt, these cascading falls hold a rich history of the Wisconsin landscape.
-Plan to stay awhile with family and friends to explore the 1,400 acre park, complete with a beach, additional hiking trails and a camping center.
-Snap a picture and make some memories at the edge of the fourth largest waterfall east of the Rockies.
+Plan to stay awhile with family and friends to explore the 1,400-acre park complete with a beach, additional hiking trails and campground.
+Snap a picture and make some memories at the edge of the fourth-largest waterfall east of the Rockies.

 Little Manitou Falls